Waterfowl hunt opener conditions

 • Unit 1: Pondweed growth is great on the main impoundment and excellent in the secondary impoundments.
 Over 1,000 acres of phragmites on the east side of the open water have been successfully grazed, but not as good as years past.
 The cattle were playing catch up after last year to open up the area and did a much better job than last year.
 West of Unit 1 there was cattle grazing and the area is very open.

 • Unit 2: Cattle were in the area this summer and they did an excellent job!
+The old dike will be rebuilt next summer.
 The area should be totally flooded by the end of September.

-• Pintail: There were over 2,000 acres of phragmites sprayed in this area in 2023 and then it was burned this spring.
-A helicopter re-sprayed the phragmites that grew this year.
+• Pintail: There were over 1,000 acres of phragmites sprayed in this area in 2024.
 This area is much more open than it was last year, but there was an abundance of water in this area all summer long.
-The habitat should be better than it was in year’s past, but will be excellent if we can get another burn done in the spring of 2025.
+The habitat should be better than it was in years past because of successful spraying and successful cattle grazing.

 Generally, all major impoundments are full and overflowing onto the westward flats.
 Marsh conditions are good to excellent in most areas.
-As of now, the Great Salt Lake elevation is 4192.3 feet, which is very similar to what it was last year at this time.
+The current Great Salt Lake elevation is 4191.1 feet.

 Unit 1 boat channel into main impoundments is clear and usable.
 The Unit 3 boat channel will be clear and usable.